-You can further develop your artistic skills through the use of a variety of two and threedimensional media and techniques.
-Learn new skills in drawing, painting, sculpture, mixed media and composition.
-Find out about the techniques used by artists both past and present and what inspired them.
-Use the creative design process and your imagination to create artworks that explore different themes and subjects.
+Students can further develop their artistic skills through the use of a variety of two and three dimensional media and techniques.
+New skills in drawing, painting, sculpture, mixed media and composition.
+Students find out about the techniques used by artists both past and present and what inspired them.
+The creative arts process is used to create artworks that explore different themes, genres and subjects.

-Successful completion of this subject is indicated by the completion of the following class work • Folio of completed artworks.
+Successful completion of this subject is indicated by the completion of the following class work

-- Up to date and neatly presented Visual Diary that contains all notes, drawings of trial designs, techniques and visual references. - Written work and homework including research assignments and analysis. - Semester Examination
+- Folio of completed artworks. - Up to date and neatly presented Visual Diary that contains all notes, drawings of trial designs, techniques and visual references. - Written work and homework including research assignments and analysis. - Semester Examination